andreea-arhip/-aws-certified-developer-associate-DVA-C02-notes/practice_exams_notes/notes.md

 - EventBridge:
   - You can create a Lambda function and direct EventBridge to execute it on a regular schedule
-    - ou can specify a fixed rate (for example, execute a Lambda function every hour or 15 minutes), or you can specify a Cron expression.
+    - you can specify a fixed rate (for example, execute a Lambda function every hour or 15 minutes), or you can specify a Cron expression.

 - X-Ray:
   - X-Ray sampling = Sampling rules tell the X-Ray SDK how many requests to record for a set of criteria